Anonymous-icpc-submission/ICPC2020-quick-remedy-commits/README.md

-This replication package contains data used in the submission: "Oops, Forgot to Commit!
-An Empirical Study of Quick Remedy Commits".
+This replication package contains data used in the submission: "_Oops, Forgot to Commit!
+An Empirical Study of Quick Remedy Commits_".

 The repository contains:

-_systems.csv_: This csv file contains the list of 1,497 GitHub projects cloned for the analysis.
+* [systems.csv]_: This csv file contains the list of 1,497 GitHub projects cloned for the analysis.

-_tagged-commits.csv_: The list of 500 tagged commits.
+* [tagged-commits.csv]_: The list of 500 tagged commits.